 It’s impossible to progress in your career if your colleagues and your company’s executives don’t respect you.

 Power, respect, and influence.

 These are all recurring themes that I discuss in the regular video conferences I have with members of my mentorship program.
-If you’d like to learn more about it, complete the form below to be notified about the next opportunity to enroll, coming up later this month.
+If you’d like to learn more about it, complete the form below to be notified about the next opportunity to enroll, coming up soon.